AFriendlyIrin/SMT2-QOL-Patch/README.md

 Patch with Lunar IPS: https://www.romhacking.net/utilities/240/

 ## List of Changes
-* All demon races, spell names, and item names changed to official localizations where possible.
+* All demons, demon races, spell names, and item names changed to official localizations where possible.
 Additionally, translated demon races left untranslated by official localizations (yes I know these are rough translations, but I had to stick to one word here):
-  * "Jirae" to "Natural"
+  * "Jirae" to "Dwarf"
   * "Youma" to "Mystic"
   * "Jaki" to "Monster"
 * Improvements to demon status screen: